ONSdigital/software-engineer-community/standards/github.md

 - The **Technical Lead** _Community of practice_ will nominate one of its members to represent them but decisions will be made via community consensus.

-- If the community cannot agree then the Head of Technology Development has the casting vote on any decision.
+- If the community cannot agree then the Head of Software Practices has the casting vote on any decision.

 - The **Information Assurance** _Community of practice_ will nominate one of its members to risk assess the use of GitHub at ONS and approve this policy.

 ### Named Representatives

-- **John Gregory** - Technical Lead on DST
+- Technical Lead on DST

 ---